-- 8.24.1 No claims may be commenced after the period of: - 8.24.1.1 one year for claims based on any provision under Chapter 3 or Chapter 4 of the ITTF Handbook; - 8.24.1.2 four years for all other claims.
+- 8.23.1 Unless otherwise stated in of any rule or regulation of the ITTF Handbook or any Related Document, Nno claims proceedings may be commenced after the period of: - 8.23.1.1 one year for claims based on any provision under Chapter 3 or Chapter 4 of the ITTF Handbook; - 8.23.1.2 four years for all other claims proceedings. - 8.23.2 The period stated in R8.23.1 commences: - 8.23.2.1 from the date of the commission of the alleged infringement; - 8.23.2.2 from the date of the most recent commission of the alleged infringement, if that infringement is recurrent;

-- 8.24.2 The period stated in R8.24.1 commences: - 8.24.2.1 from the date of the commission of the alleged infringement; - 8.24.2.2 from the date of the most recent commission of the alleged infringement, if that infringement is recurrent; - 8.24.2.3 from the date on which the alleged infringement had ended, if that infringement lasted for a period of time. - 8.24.3 Where, in the case of any claim for which a period of limitation is stated in R8.24 and the basis of the claim is concealed by the fraud of the Respondent (or their representative), the period of limitation shall not commence until the Claimant has discovered the fraud or could have discovered it with reasonable diligence.
+- 8.23.2.3 from the date on which the alleged infringement had ended, if that infringement lasted for a period of time. - 8.23.3 Where, in the case of any claims proceedings for which a period of limitation is stated in R8.23 and the basis of the claim is concealed by the fraud of the Respondent (or their representative), the period of limitation shall not commence until the Claimant has discovered the fraud or could have discovered it with reasonable diligence.